You’re there finally.

 Giving a reader free access to an exclusive thing is highly valuable.
 Doing this doesn’t take a lot of time for you to create as the access was already created before (for most of these examples).

-For example, Krista of Blog Beautifully is giving away a free chapter of her Blogging Babe’s Handbook.
+For example, Krista of Blog Beautifully gave away a free chapter of her Blogging Babe’s Handbook.

 Some other ideas to give away access: